prometheusresearch/rios/docs/source/calculation_set_specification.rst

 Calculation Results
 ===================
-The results of the calculations in a Calculation Set will be stored in the document-level ``meta`` structure of the Assessment under the property named ``calculations``.
-This property will be an object whose keys are the identifiers of the calculations, and whose values are the results of those calculations.
+The results of the calculations in a Calculation Set will be stored in the document-level ``meta`` structure of the :doc:`Assessment Document
+</assessment_specification>` under the property named ``calculations``.
+This
+property will be an object whose keys are the identifiers of the calculations, and whose values are the results of those calculations.
 All calculation identifiers must be present in the object, even those whose calculations resulted in a ``null``/``None``.